adamzkover/epi-dita-authoring-demo/README.md

 Topic `.dita` files can be reused in several maps, for example to share static content between package leaflets.
 The maps can be extended with more topics.
 Topics with `data[@name = 'sectionId']` are converted to Composition.section.
 Other topics are added as HTML div elements to the parent section text.

+The XSLTs need functionality that is not available in Saxon HE, these are impleented in extension functions in `xslt-functions`.

 Links

 * [DITA-OT Implementing Saxon extension functions](https://www.dita-ot.org/4.1/topics/implement-saxon-extension-functions.html)